CodaMail

 Taking Control of Your Email Privacy

-Zero-access encryption through automatic PGP is more than just a security feature - it's a fundamental shift in how email privacy works.
-Instead of trusting services to protect your privacy, you maintain complete control over who can read your messages.
+Zero-access storage through automatic PGP is more than just a security feature - it's a fundamental shift in how email privacy works.
+Instead of trusting services to protect your data privacy and security, you maintain complete control over who can read your messages.

-In an era of increasing digital surveillance and data breaches, this level of control isn't just nice to have - it's essential for anyone serious about protecting their private communications.
+In an era of increasing data breaches and undiscovered vulnerabilities, this level of control isn't just nice to have - it's essential for anyone serious about protecting their private communications.